 University property that may be taken off campus must be recorded on an Agreement to Allow Off-Campus Use of University Property form.
 This includes all laptops, tablets, cameras, drones, etc.

 Departments will be responsible for the $5000 deductible for any covered property loss.
-All claims for property loss must be reported to the university Risk Coordinator immediately upon loss.
+All claims for property loss must be reported to the university Risk Manager immediately upon loss.

 SOU will defend and pay damages, if necessary, for all liability claims for alleged wrongdoing by their officers, employees, and agents, when the law says they are legally bound to make good on any loss or damage.